 Immune phenotypic analysis using flow cytometry is of limited value in the diagnostic work-up for STAT defects, since STAT defects do not necessarily lead to a defect in the absolute number of T-, B- or NK cells.
-However, in some of the patients, STAT defects can lead to changes in the T-and B-cell subsets.
+However, in some of the patients, STAT defects can lead to changes in the T and B lymphocyte subsets.